feudor2/LD-Russian-Auditory-Visual-2025/README.md

-# Visual vs Auditory Lexical Decision: Modality Makes Sense
+# Visual vs Auditory Lexical Decision in Russian: Modality Makes Sense
 The data and code for two Russian Lexical Decision task experiments in visual and auditory modalities